 10.25.3.2.11.3 ULP Encapsulation procedure

-The ULP Encapsulation element (see 8.4..22) is used by STAs to allow the transmission of upper layer protocol frames using ANQP-SD request and responses using the procedures defined in 10.25.3.2.11.
+The ULP Encapsulation element (see 8.4.5.22) is used by STAs to allow the transmission of upper layer protocol frames using ANQP-SD request and responses, using the procedures defined in 10.25.3.2.11.

-The ULP Encapsulation ANQP-element is re-directed to the proxy as described in Annex Za, as this query is directed to the Service Information Server, as opposed to an ANQP Advertisement Server.
+The ULP Encapsulation ANQP-element is re-directed to the Service Information Server (see Annex Za), as opposed to an ANQP Advertisement Server.

 The ULP Encapsulation ANQP-element provides a means to exchange service discovery information between STAs.
 The elements support multiple service discovery protocols.